THE SECOND ROWOne row back · Full view

 Spotting a frame

-Same fact, two headlines: 'spending bill passes' vs 'blank check rolls on.'
+Same fact, two headlines.
 The verb, the actor, and what got left out — the frame is the story about the story.

 Confidence vs. certainty

 Strong opinions are fine; unlabeled ones aren't.
-The discipline of saying 'certain / likely / guessing' out loud — and why it changes what you notice.
+The discipline of saying 'certain / likely / guessing' out loud.

 One source is a rumor